• Home

 Conclusion

 Understanding different types of road markings is essential for safe driving and road safety advocacy.
 They guide us, enforce traffic laws, and ensure our safety on the road.
-Familiarise yourself with these markings to improve your driving skills and enhance road safety.
+Familiarising yourself with these markings—and the relevant line marking standards—can significantly improve your driving skills and help you better interpret road signals for safer travel.

 Ready to become a safer driver?
 Keep learning about road safety and share this guide with others to spread the knowledge.